 For a long-term option you could use ProtonMail, an end-to-end encrypted service that’s completely untraceable.

 At the same time, Sarah Smith will need to host her content somewhere, again for free to avoid a paper trail.
 Some sites that allow people to register for a free blog are: Medium, Tumblr, WordPress, Blogger, Jekyll.
 Again, if you’re willing to pay using cryptocurrency, you may be able to sign up for a paid account anonymously.

 When you sign up for an email address and a blog hosting account, it’s extremely important to keep registration and signin activity hidden, too.
 If you do so with a normal browser like Chrome on an unsecured internet connection, then it’s likely that a log of this activity will be stored on a server somewhere, accessible by your internet provider, email provider, and/or blog host.

 In the coming section, we’ll explore how to maintain anonymity at all times—a crucial factor to ensure your privacy is safeguarded.

 The caveat to maintaining an alternative identity is the fact that your location can still be tracked via the IP address you use to log on to the internet.

 If you’re using your home or work computer to write blogs, then your broadband provider is maintaining a record of it at all times.
 This information isn’t difficult to obtain for governments or even private companies if it came to that.

 The easiest way to do that is by using a Virtual Private Network (VPN).
-It sounds more intimidating than it actually is – but don’t let that put you off.
-All a VPN does is mask your true internet location and encrypt all the internet traffic to and from your device, meaning it’s impossible for hackers or the authorities to determine where you are in the world.
+It sounds more intimidating than it actually is, so don’t let the name put you off.
+A VPN masks your true internet location and encrypts all the internet traffic flowing to and from your device, meaning it’s impossible for hackers or the authorities to determine where you are in the world.